Thomas More: Family life

-More married Jane Colt in 1505.
+More married Joanna "Jane" Colt, the eldest daughter of John Colt of Essex in 1505.
 In that year he leased a portion of a house known as the Old Barge (originally there had been a wharf nearby serving the Walbrook river) on Bucklersbury, St Stephen Walbrook parish, London.
 Eight years later he took over the rest of the house and in total he lived there for almost 20 years, until his move to Chelsea in 1525.
 Erasmus reported that More wanted to give his young wife a better education than she had previously received at home, and tutored her in music and literature.
-The couple had four children: Margaret, Elizabeth, Cicely, and John.
+The couple had four children: Margaret, Elizabeth, Cecily, and John.
 Jane died in 1511.

 Going "against friends' advice and common custom," within 30 days, More had married one of the many eligible women among his wide circle of friends.
 He chose Alice Middleton, a widow, to head his household and care for his small children.
 The speed of the marriage was so unusual that More had to get a dispensation from the banns of marriage, which, due to his good public reputation, he easily obtained.

 More had no children from his second marriage, although he raised Alice's daughter from her previous marriage as his own.
-More also became the guardian of two young girls: Anne Cresacre who would eventually marry his son, John More; and Margaret Giggs (later Clement) who was the only member of his family to witness his execution (she died on the 35th anniversary of that execution, and her daughter married More's nephew William Rastell).
+More also became the guardian of two young girls: Anne Cresacre, who would eventually marry his son John More, and Margaret Giggs (later Clement), the orphaned daughter of his biological daughter's wet nurse.
 An affectionate father, More wrote letters to his children whenever he was away on legal or government business, and encouraged them to write to him often.

 More insisted upon giving his daughters the same classical education as his son, an unusual attitude at the time.
 His eldest daughter, Margaret, attracted much admiration for her erudition, especially her fluency in Greek and Latin.
 More told his daughter of his pride in her academic accomplishments in September 1522, after he showed the bishop a letter she had written:

 More's decision to educate his daughters set an example for other noble families.
 Even Erasmus became much more favourable once he witnessed their accomplishments.

-A portrait of More and his family, Sir Thomas More and Family, was painted by Holbein; however, it was lost in a fire in the 18th century.
+A large portrait of More and his extended family, Sir Thomas More and Family, was painted by Hans Holbein the Younger; however, it was lost in a fire in the 18th century.
 More's grandson commissioned a copy, of which two versions survive.
+The Nostell copy of the portrait shown above also includes the family's two pet dogs and monkey.

+Musical instruments such as a lute and viol feature in the background of the extant copies of Holbein's family portrait.
+More played the recorder and viol, and made sure his wives could join in the family consort.

+Personality according to Erasmus

+Concerning More's personality, Erasmus gave a consistent portrait over a period of 35 years.